Elected Group Chair

 Tim specialises in working with industrial, commercial and public sector clients to develop energy management strategies, develop energy assets and regulatory compliance.
 His key skills include project identification, feasibility studies, technical/ financial modelling, energy auditing including ESOS compliance and providing procurement support.
 He also regularly contributes to research projects and policy evaluations.

 View Member Profile – www.estaenergy.org.uk/members/verco-advisory-services-ltd/

-Energy Performance Contract definition:
+An Energy Performance Contract is defined as: